-- Overall, v250 is the most accurate and precipitation is poorly estimated among all variables for both wave-5 and wave-7 events. - Prescribing soil moisture does not add much improvement for the anomalies in t2m and prcp.
-In the case of v250 • and mslp, it even made the representation of wave-5 and wave-7 events worse.
-This is likely due to model tuning issues. - 410 Nudging the upper-level atmosphere indicates that this is the prime origin of surface anomaly biases.
+- Overall, v250 is the most accurate and precipitation is poorly estimated among all variables for both wave-5 and wave-7 events. - Prescribing soil moisture does not add much improvements for the anomalies in t2m and prcp.
+In the case of v250 and mslp, it even made the representation of wave-5 and wave-7 events worse.
+This is likely due to model tuning issues. - Nudging the upper-level atmosphere indicates that this is the prime origin of surface anomaly biases.
 We observe significant improvements from AISI in AISF runs and AFSI runs across all models and all variables.

-The bias in model surface imprints for amplified wave events mainly originates from smaller biases in the atmospheric circulation component of the model for the mid latitudes.
-The soil moisture feedback also explains some bias but this is

-415 minor compared to the atmospheric part.
+The bias in model surface imprints for amplified waves events mainly originates from smaller biases in the atmospheric circulation component of the model for the mid latitude.
+The soil moisture feedback also explains some bias but this is minor compared to the atmospheric part.
 Our study suggests that climate models can be used to study present and future wave characteristics, but that care should be taken when analyzing the associated surface extremes.

-420 Code and data availability.
+375 Code and data availability.
 The code and data can be made available by the authors upon request.

 Author contributions.
 FL, DC and FS designed the analysis with input from KK.
 FL ran the EC-Earth3 simulations with technical help from FS, WM, PLS, and TR.
 HS ran the interactive and atmosphere nudged simulations with MIROC5.
 DT and HK ran the soil 460 moisture nudged simulations with MIROC5.
 KW ran the CESM1.2 model simulations with technical support by Mathias Hauser.
 FL analyzed the results from all models.
-All authors contributed to the discussion of
+All authors contributed to the discussion of results.
+FL prepared the manuscript with contributions from all co-authors.